barcoderdev/unitypackage_godot/README.md

 - FBX2glTF was modified to allow stdin/stdout, and to store pivot/transform-origin on each node
 - PivotFixer(GLTFDocumentExtension) uses this extra stored data to apply transform origin, later used when building the MeshInstance3D nodes
 - Left-to-right hand conversions are handled by -X positions and -X/-W quaternions
+- macOS uses pipes to communicate between unitypackage_util and FBX2glTF
+  - Windows requires using a temp file for this, temporarily created in the config `Extract Path` folder.

 ## Currently Implemented